TAC-Insight/fw-api-docs/readme.md

 ## Hosting

-Pushing to the master branch triggers a build action that pushes the static site to Azure Static Site Hosting.
+Pushing to the main branch triggers a build action that pushes the static site to Azure Static Site Hosting.

 ## How to contribute